W. Eugene Smith: War work

 In September 1943, Smith became a war correspondent for Ziff-Davis Publishing and also supplied photos to Life magazine.
 Smith took photos on the front lines in the Pacific theater of World War II.
 He was with the American forces during their island-hopping offensive against Japan, photographing U.S. Marines and Japanese prisoners of war at Saipan, Guam, Iwo Jima, and Okinawa.
 Smith's awareness of the brutality of the conflict sharpened the focus of his ambition.
 He wrote "You can't raise a nation to kill and murder without injury to the mind...
 It is the reason I am covering the war for I want my pictures to carry some message against the greed, the stupidity and the intolerances that cause these wars and the breaking of many bodies."
 Ben Maddow wrote: "Smith's photographs of 1943 through 1945 show his swift development from talent to genius."
 In 1945, Smith was seriously injured by mortar fire while photographing the Battle of Okinawa.

-In 1946, he took his first photograph since being injured: a picture of his two children walking in the garden of his home in Croton on Hudson, New York which he titled The Walk to Paradise Garden.
+In 1946, he took his first photograph since being injured: a picture of his two children walking in the garden of his home which he titled The Walk to Paradise Garden.
 The photograph became famous when Edward Steichen used it as one of the key images in the exhibition The Family of Man, which Steichen curated in 1955.
 After spending two years undergoing surgery, Smith continued to work at Life until 1955.